daveohua/tassomai-automation-linux/README.md

 7. This is all for 1 question.
 It will do this X times (depending on how many sections there are in the quiz)

-8. At the end of the quiz, it will grab the dictionary in `answers.json` and store it online in a private repository that is not viewable by any third party due to in violation of Tassomai TOS.
+8. When the program has been exited, it will grab the dictionary in `answers.json` and store it online in a private repository that is not viewable by any third party due to in violation of Tassomai TOS.

-**Currently as of 4/12/20, 2500+ questions have been answered!**
+**Currently as of 20/12/20, 500+ questions have been answered!**

 # Overview
 <img src="src/images/Tassomai Automation.png">